ItzYoDawG/YoDawGz-Muzic-/Privacy Policy.md

 ---

 ## 📬 5.
 Contact
-For questions or privacy concerns, contact us at:
+For questions or privacy concerns, contact me at:

 - **Email:** xitzyodawgx@gmail.com
 - **Discord:** itzyodawg